Peacebuilding & Transforming Extremism

 With a global portfolio of peacebuilding and P/CVE programs in more than 10 countries, EAI is a leading innovator of adaptive community engagement, behavior change, positive youth development, and participatory media programming designed to build community resilience, transform conflict dynamics, and empower the voices, visions, and assets of conflict-affected populations.
 Our programming aims to build community resilience to violent extremism by transforming the dialogue around community issues and catalyzing citizens, local leaders, the security sector, and national government.
 Rather than counter the rhetoric and narratives of violent extremist (VE) groups, our media content and platforms focus on developing and disseminating indigenous and culturally-resonant alternative narratives.
 These narratives, based on role modeling and storytelling, render VE groups’ approaches and rhetoric baseless and incongruent with a world in which dialogue, empowerment, opportunity, and tolerance are present.
 By featuring and amplifying community-level CVE and peacebuilding activities, EAI connects community peacebuilders with like-minded changemakers across diverse geographies.

-White Dove (Farar Tattabara) Alternative Messaging Hub in N. Nigeria
+White Dove (Farar Tattabara) Messaging Hub in Northern Nigeria & Lake Chad Basin

-EAI aims to strengthen indigenous capacities of local organizations to build resilience to violent extremism and counter the ideologies and recruitment efforts of armed groups in Mindanao.
+EAI is strengthening capacities of local organizations to build resilience to violent extremism and counter radicalization and recruitment efforts of armed groups in Mindanao.

 In 2014, EAI launched the first of its kind 24/7 Hausa language television station rooted in peacebuilding and entertainment.
 The channel amplified the rich culture of the North inspiring millions of viewers to tune in - catapulting it to No.1.